Camp Ground: Arts, Corrections and Fire Management in the Santa Monica Mountains (CAMP)

 1250 Encinal Canyon Rd

-Project DescriptionCamp Ground: Arts, Corrections and Fire Management in the Santa Monica Mountains (CAMP) will embed artists in the Los Angeles County Fire Department to work in collaboration with the paid and inmate workforces, and community stakeholders that service the Santa Monica Mountains National Recreation Area.
-The artworks and creative programs that are developed will explore new models in two core areas: increasing public awareness, engagement and responsible stewardship through the County’s wildfire management programs; and providing skills development and job readiness opportunities for incarcerated women through creative activities related to the Santa Monica Mountains.
+Project DescriptionCamp Ground: Arts, Corrections, and Fire Management in the Santa Monica Mountains (CAMP) was a project that embedded artist Kim Abeles in the Los Angeles County Fire Department to work in collaboration with the paid and inmate workforces who serve the Santa Monica Mountains National Recreation Area.
+The artworks and creative program that developed explored new models in two core areas: increasing public awareness, engagement and responsible stewardship through the County’s wildfire management programs; and providing skills development for incarcerated women through creative activities related to the Santa Monica Mountains.

 The artist-in-residence (AIR) was held in two sessions: July 9, 2017 - October 8, 2017 (14 workshops) and October 15 - January 7, 2018 (12 workshops) for a total of 26 workshops.
 The artworks created and Abeles' creative programs explored new models in two core areas: to increase public awareness, engagement and responsible stewardship through the County's wildfire management programs; and provide skills development through engagement opportunities for incarcerated women through creative activities related to the Santa Monica Mountains.
 This would be achieved through the creation of a series of sculptural and instructional props or "valises" that Fire and National Parks Services (NPS) could use as educational tools at community outreach events.